aitikirala/campusconnector/README.md

 14. **Profile Picture**
     - Functionality: Adds more of a customizable element to both business and consumer profiles.

-### Invitation for Feedback

-We welcome you to download the source code, explore the app, and provide your valuable feedback.
-Your insights are crucial for us to enhance the app’s functionality and user experience.

 ### Challenges and Resolutions